U.S. State Birthdays and How to Celebrate Them

 A total of 16 stated were officially recognized before 1800; 29 states were created in the 1800s, another 6 were formed in the early 1900s and finally, Alaska and Hawaii joined the state of the union in 1959.

-There’s a story behind each state and how it became part of the union.
-This year, do something different and celebrate your state’s birthday with the following ideas:
+This year, why not do something different and celebrate your state’s birthday with the following ideas:

-Cook its Special Food
+2. Cook its Special Food

 Every state has a signature dish or a type of food that it’s famous for.
 Wisconsin’s cheddar cheese and macaroni, Arizona’s tortilla chips and sale, Hawaii’s pineapple, and Florida’s orange juice are popular all over the country.